-Dr. Yun-Hsiang Hsu served as the volume editor.
+Dr. Yun-Hsiang Hsu served as the chief expert of this research project and volume editor.

 First edition published in Japan by the Asian Productivity Organization 1-24-1 Hongo, Bunkyo-ku Tokyo 113-0033, Japan www.apo-tokyo.org